-- B1 Delegations to Executive Directors and Directors do not include:- - (a) any matter reserved to the full Council; - (b) any matter which by law may not be delegated to an officer; - (c) any matter reserved to the Cabinet or a Committee; - (d) any matter which constitutes a key decision. - B2 The exercise of delegated powers by an Executive Director or Director shall:- - (a) be in accordance with the policies and plans of the County Council and their decisions from time to time, - (b) be in accordance with the County Council's Constitution; and - (c) not be outside the powers and duties conferred on the Council by law. - B3 Executive Directors and Directors may exercise delegated powers provided that where there are policy or political issues, this is in consultation with the Cabinet Member holding the appropriate portfolio in the Cabinet for powers which are the responsibility of Cabinet and in consultation with the Chairman of the appropriate committee for powers which are the responsibility of any committee.
-Within that consultation, consideration should be given to whether it would be appropriate to consult any other Member or other person prior to exercising any delegated power. - B4 In exercising delegated powers it is the duty of an officer to whom the exercise of powers is delegated to consult such other officers, Director of Finance & ICT and Director of Legal and Democratic Services as may be appropriate in the circumstances and to have regard to any advice given. - B5 In respect of any matter where an officer proposes to exercise delegated powers where there is doubt as to whether the proposed exercise is contrary to the policy framework or contrary to or not wholly in accordance with the budget then the advice of the Director of Finance & ICT and the Director of Legal and Democratic Services must first be sought. - B6 Any delegation under Part A of this document is subject to any more specific provision relating to a delegation to a particular Executive Director or Director under Part C of this document.
+B1 Delegations to the Managing Director, Executive Directors and Directors do not include:-

+- (a) any matter reserved to the full Council; - (b) any matter which by law may not be delegated to an officer; - (c) any matter reserved to the Cabinet or a Committee; - (d) any matter which constitutes a key decision except as provided for in Article 7.3(c). - B2 The exercise of delegated powers by the Managing Director, an Executive Director or Director shall:- - (a) be in accordance with the policies and plans of the County Council and their decisions from time to time. - (b) be in accordance with the County Council's Constitution; and - (c) not be outside the powers and duties conferred on the Council by law. - B3 The Managing Director, Executive Directors and Directors may exercise delegated powers provided that where there are policy or political issues, this is in consultation with the Cabinet Member holding the appropriate portfolio in the Cabinet for powers which are the responsibility of Cabinet and in consultation with the Chairman of the appropriate committee for powers which are the responsibility of any committee.
+Within that consultation, consideration should be given to whether it would be appropriate to consult any other Member or other person prior to exercising any delegated power. - B4 In exercising delegated powers it is the duty of an officer to whom the exercise of powers is delegated to consult such other officers, Director of Finance & ICT and Director of Legal and Democratic Services as may be appropriate in the circumstances and to have regard to any advice given. - B5 In respect of any matter where an officer proposes to exercise delegated powers where there is doubt as to whether the proposed exercise is contrary to the policy framework or contrary to or not wholly in accordance with the budget then the advice of the Director of Finance & ICT and the Director of Legal and Democratic Services must first be sought. - B6 Any delegation under Part A of this document is subject to any more specific provision relating to a delegation to the Managing Director, a particular Executive Director or Director under Part C of this document.

-SPECIFIC POWERS DELEGATED TO STRATEGIC DIRECTORS OR DIRECTORS IN THE DISCHARGE OF THE FUNCTIONS OF THE COUNTY COUNCIL
+SPECIFIC POWERS DELEGATED TO THE MANAGING DIRECTOR, EXECUTIVE DIRECTORS OR DIRECTORS IN THE DISCHARGE OF THE FUNCTIONS OF THE COUNTY COUNCIL